p357k4/java-copier/README-folders.md

 - monitors folder
     - files/incoming
 - starts with empty previous map of file name to file size
-- lists files every one minute
-- creates current map of file name to file size
+- lists files every one minute and creates current map of file name to file size
-- compares size from previous map with size from current map
+- compares file sizes from previous map with file sizes from current map
 - moves file without a change in size in two consecutive listings to files/landed
-- replace previous map value by current map value
+- assigns current map variable to previous map variable

 File Filtering component:
 - monitors folder